Fraudmarc/fraudmarc-ce/INSTALL.md

 ```

 ### 2. Setup Docker and Run fraudmarc-ce-install Docker Image
-This step runs the fraudmarc-ce-install Docker image, which creates an AWS Role, launches a free-tier RDS Postgres database, and deploys the Lambda functions that are needed to retrieve and process the DMARC reports from the S3 bucket and update the Postgres Database.
+This step runs the fraudmarc-ce-install Docker image, which creates an AWS Role, launches a free-tier RDS Postgres database, and deploys the Lambda functions that are needed to retrieve and process the DMARC reports from the S3 bucket and updates the Postgres Database.
 1. Run the command to update docker:

    ```shell